-This advice is especially applicable to commercials, in which you only have a limited amount of time to convey your message.
+This advice is especially applicable to commercials, where you only have a limited time to convey your message.
 The average TV commercial is about 30 seconds long.
 Most internet video ads run between 11 and 20 seconds.
 You need to keep your audience hooked in those limited spans of time.
 They won’t have the patience for anything unnecessary, and clutter will confuse the message.

 Find Your Ideal Reader

-As a commercial writer, it is a must that you write with an audience in mind, especially since your viewers will be the same people buying your client’s products and services.
+As a commercial writer, you must write with an audience in mind, especially since your viewers will be the same people buying your client’s products and services.
 Identify your client’s target market by asking yourself the following questions: